anmaja/Getting-and-Cleaning-Data/CodeBook.md

 * Time.Gravity.Acceleration, mean for the X, Y and Z-axis
 * Time.Body.Acceleration.Jerk, mean for the X, Y and Z-axis
 * Time.Body.Gyroscope, mean for the X, Y and Z-axis
-* Time.Body.Gyroscope, mean for the X, Y and Z-axis
+* Time.Body.Gyroscope.Jerk, mean for the X, Y and Z-axis
 * Time.Body.Acceleration.Magnitude mean
 * Time.Gravity.Acceleration.Magnitude mean
 * Time.Body.Acceleration.Jerk.Magnitude mean